EutechCybernetic/lucy-pro-documentation/even.md

 ## Trigger a new Instance
 In this mode, a new model instance is created from the model each time the event triggers.
 The rest of the blocks execute on the newly created model instance.

-To make an event trigger a new model instance, when selecting an [Event Start](eventstart-ref) block, in the properties panel, select the code/Trigger new Instance option.
+To make an event trigger a new model instance, when selecting an [Event Start](eventstart-ref) block, in the properties panel, select the `Trigger new Instance` option.

 A common use case for this is if you define a model that extends or shadows another object and want to create an instance of this model whenever that object gets created.
-In this case, you would listen to the object's code/created event and then trigger the event on a new instance of the model.
+In this case, you would listen to the object's `created` event and then trigger the event on a new instance of the model.

 {% hint type="note" %}
     Strictly speaking this mode can also be achieved by triggering the event on the model itself, and then calling an action that has *Instantiate* set to true.
 However doing it this way eliminates many steps. {% endhint %}